 We always aim to give a complete overview, looking at everything from VPN speed comparison to VPN price comparison.

 You may be looking for a specific type of VPN, say a privacy-focused VPN.
 Under this category, there are tens of VPNs to choose from.

-And they all look great, by the way, so you may easily get yourself confused over which one to pick.
+And they all look great, so you may easily get yourself confused over which one to pick.
 Our VPN comparison aims to help you choose wisely.